sindelio/binance-bot/README.md

 - Automated buy/sell order creation based on the EMA indicator.

-The bot relies only in scalping indicator, so it's quite simple.
+The bot relies only in ema scalping indicator, so it's quite simple.

 # Future development